DevExpress-Examples/wpf-diagram-register-factoryitemtools-for-shapes/README.md

 # WPF DiagramControl - Register FactoryItemTools for Regular and Custom Shapes

-This example demonstrates how to register `FactoryItemTools` for regular shapes and shapes created from SVG images or `ShapeTemplates`.
+This example registers `FactoryItemTools` for regular shapes and shapes created from SVG images/`ShapeTemplates`.
 The [FactoryItemTool](https://docs.devexpress.com/CoreLibraries/DevExpress.Diagram.Core.FactoryItemTool) allows you to add pre-configured or customized shapes and their descendants to stencils.
 The [DiagramDesignerControl](https://docs.devexpress.com/WPF/DevExpress.Xpf.Diagram.DiagramDesignerControl) displays shapes specified by registered `FactoryItemTools` in the [Shapes Panel](https://docs.devexpress.com/WPF/116504/controls-and-libraries/diagram-control/diagram-designer-control/shapes-panel).

 ## Implementation Details

-Follow the steps below to register a [FactoryItemTool](https://docs.devexpress.com/CoreLibraries/DevExpress.Diagram.Core.FactoryItemTool) for a regular shape:
+To register a [FactoryItemTool](https://docs.devexpress.com/CoreLibraries/DevExpress.Diagram.Core.FactoryItemTool) for a regular shape, you must:

-1. [Create](https://docs.devexpress.com/CoreLibraries/DevExpress.Diagram.Core.DiagramStencil.Create.overloads) a stencil or use one of the existing stencils:
+1. [Create](https://docs.devexpress.com/CoreLibraries/DevExpress.Diagram.Core.DiagramStencil.Create.overloads) a stencil or use an existing stencil:

    ```cs
    void RegisterStencil() {